close

 Damp_and_mould_caused_by_poor_ventilation

-Condensation is the most common type of damp, and it can contribute to the development of mould.
-When the temperature dips below the temperature of the moist air within the property, it forms on inside surfaces.
+Condensation is the most common cause of damp patches, and if not treated, it will contribute to the development of mould.
+When the temperature dips at night, condensation forms on inside surfaces.
 Keep an eye out for condensation, since it may lead to an unattractive, musty property if left unattended.
-Also, it has the potential to trigger or cause health issues such as asthma and other disorders.
+If mould develops, it has the potential to trigger or cause health issues such as asthma and other disorders.

 Many people are used to waking up to condensation on windows, especially in the winter, and this is generally the first indicator of a condensation problem.
 If condensation happens for an extended period of time, further symptoms such as moist patches on walls, peeling wallpaper, and eventually black mould growth will develop.